-Mod.
-Shoe Hospital
+Modern Shoe Hospital

 244 Duckworth Street, St. John's - closed Sunday and Monday

-Modern Shoe Hospital is the kind of family business that remembers names. it’s special thing: you go in (creak of step, swing of great old door, a voice from the back calls a ‘hello’), and you put your favourite, but nearly-dead boots on the counter. out comes the guy, he eyeballs the damage, offers a solution, hauls out a small square of cardboard and says, ‘what’s your number again?’
+Modern Shoe Hospital is the kind of family business that remembers names.
+It’s special thing: you go in (creak of step, swing of great old door, a voice from the back calls a ‘hello’), and you put your favourite, but nearly-dead boots on the counter. out comes the guy, he eyeballs the damage, offers a solution, hauls out a small square of cardboard and says, ‘What’s your number again?’

 Modern Shoe Hospital has been a fixture in downtown St. John’s for almost 100 years, and right where it is on Duckworth Street since 1951.
 Kevin Wright, grand-nephew of the original owner, is now in charge behind the counter.
 Kevin’s son, Adam Wright and long term employee Jim Whey are usually busy between the front and the back of the shop. they are ‘green’ from a time when not-sustainable meant not-viable, but now we live in a time when a pair of shoes (or a purse, or a zipper) wears out or breaks, the first thought is to throw the item out.

-Many shoes now are not built to last, a phenomenon that Kevin calls “planned obsolescence”. manufacturers set a sort of expiry date on how long they want the product to function, forcing the consumer to buy more.
+Many shoes now are not built to last, a phenomenon that Kevin calls “planned obsolescence”.
+Manufacturers set a sort of expiry date on how long they want the product to function, forcing the consumer to buy more.

-buying high quality, more easily repairable goods, helps the environment, and also costs less money in the long run. in the future, Kevin wants to continue to educate customers, and hopes that more people will approach manufacturers about quality, and hold them accountable. as for the business? they’ve been around a long time and it looks like they’ll be around much longer.
+Buying high quality, more easily repairable goods helps the environment, and also costs less money in the long run. in the future, Kevin wants to continue to educate customers, and hopes that more people will approach manufacturers about quality, and hold them accountable.
+As for the business?
+They’ve been around a long time and it looks like they’ll be around much longer.